hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01g-JSIntro.md

 11. Get the result!

-  Type the above source code in CodePen or in the devtool console and execute it, a result will be printed in the devtool console.
+  Ty  pe the above source code in CodePen or in the devtool console and execute it, a result will be printed in the devtool console.
 Try to understand where it comes from? what is the value of m, of n, of o, etc.

   Once you have executed the code, please type the result in the text field below: